A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring

-The target phenomena that the robot is tasked with monitoring can be classified into \emph{discrete objects} and \emph{continuous fields} based on what is monitored.
-Discrete objects are countable and can be represented by points, for example, humans, animals, rocks, and fruits.
-Continuous fields are uncountable and represent the density of environment attribute, such as gas, water temperature, ocean salinity, and soil nitrogen levels.
-Special type of continuous fields forms a certain region of interest with an arbitrary shape, and often cannot be detected entirely by a single footprint of a robot sensor due to its largeness in size.
-Examples of this variant include plumes of pollutants, radioactive plumes, and fire.
+The target monitoring phenomena can be categorized into \emph{discrete objects} and \emph{continuous fields}.
+Discrete objects are countable and can be represented by points, \eg, humans, animals, rocks, and fruits.
+Continuous fields are uncountable and can be represented by the density of environmental attributes, such as gas, water temperature, ocean salinity, and soil nitrogen levels.
+A special type of continuous field forms a specific region of interest with an arbitrary shape and is often not entirely detectable by a single footprint of a robot sensor due to its large size.
+Examples of this variant include plumes of pollutants, radioactive emissions, and fires.